Alex Smith: 2005 season

 The San Francisco 49ers, who held the first overall pick, had hired a head coach with a strong personality in Mike Nolan.
 Nolan also evaluated California quarterback Aaron Rodgers, but did not believe that Rodgers' attitude could co-exist with him.
 Smith was the first overall pick in the 2005 NFL draft, selected by the 49ers.
-In July 2005, Smith agreed to a six-year, $49.5 million contract with the 49ers; the contract included $24 million in guaranteed money.
+In July 2005, Smith signed a six-year, $49.5 million contract with $24 million guaranteed.

-Dealing with an injury and being taken in and out of the lineup by head coach Mike Nolan, Smith played in nine games in his rookie season, recording just one touchdown pass while throwing 11 interceptions.
+Dealing with an injury and being taken in and out of the lineup by head coach Mike Nolan, Smith played in nine games as a rookie, throwing for 875 yards, a touchdown, and 11 interceptions.

 2006 season

 After the challenges faced in his rookie campaign, Smith went into the 2006 season with a new offensive coordinator (Norv Turner) and an improved set of offensive weapons around him.
 The 49ers used their top draft choice on tight end Vernon Davis.
 They also upgraded their offensive backfield, trading underachieving running back Kevan Barlow to the Jets, making Frank Gore the feature back.

-Smith also spent the off-season working daily with his new coordinator, wide receivers and tight end, while working to improve his technique and add bulk.
+Smith also spent the off-season working daily with his new coordinator, wide receivers, and tight end while working to improve his technique and add bulk.
 The improved offensive cast clearly helped Smith develop in his second year, especially early.
 Smith's first three games of the season saw him throw three touchdowns, no interceptions, and amass 814 yards.
 After struggling in Kansas City, he then threw for three touchdowns against the Oakland Raiders, setting a career-high.
 However, the next five games saw Smith resume his growing pains, averaging only 153 yards per game while throwing only six touchdowns and nine interceptions.
 Despite his difficulty, he led the 49ers on a three-game winning streak in November.

 Smith met Joe Montana for the first time on November 5, 2006, during a game against the Vikings.
 The 49ers wore the throwback jerseys of the 1989 team which Joe Montana and teammates wore.
 The 49ers went on to win 9–3, upsetting the Minnesota Vikings.